regevson/numoptuibk/assignment2/submission.md

 ![Residuals fo different solvers](plots/residuals_comparison.png)

+> Note the log scale on the y axis.

 As expected, the Conjugate Gradient method performs the best, resulting in the lowest normalized residual.

 The different solvers can be split into 3 groups of similar performance.